NHS Grampian clinicians warn of lack of staff in emergency departments

 In July this year, they say they submitted a formal whistleblowing complaint about the situation.

-One doctor told the BBC: “The staff are in an impossible situation.
+One doctor told the BBC today: “The staff are in an impossible situation.

 “We are witnessing ongoing harm with unacceptable delays to the assessment and treatment of patients.